 We have long believed the landscape of “work” is always changing.
 While COVID-19 has perhaps made the future more uncertain than ever, our focus remains on serving our clients well by designing work environments that address business and cultural objectives.

-Julia Janaro, AIA, LEED AP, WELL AP, is a senior architect at Clark Nexsen who specializes in design for science and technology and higher education.
-To speak with Julia, please call 919.828.1876 or email firstname.lastname@example.org.
+Julia Janaro, AIA, LEED AP, WELL AP, was a senior architect at Clark Nexsen who is no longer with the firm.